Art, the arts, CGI comics, Graphic Arts, AI and everything else.

 Eventually she'll deal with situations where super action is needed, like when an unusually diverse gang of knife-wielding muggers attack her in a dark alley.
 Here's a 'before' panel.

-A fair amount of violence happens.
+A fair amount of violence ensues.
 Pretty boring.
 I'll spare you.
 Then there's an 'after' panel.

 Action like this is turning out to be a minor element of her story.
 It's much more about her life now and where it's headed after her unexpected transformation.
 I hope to make her story a bit more uplifting than the one by Kafka.
 I'm learning from comics by other creators that it behooves me to interweave the stories of several other people within my heroine's sphere of influence, a broader tale than any I've spun before.
 It's a daunting challenge as a first timer.
 I want to do it well.
 Thanks again, and please keep growing your list.